accordproject/apap/README.md

 To simplify the implementation of agreement servers and clients, there are libraries or SDKs:

-Development tool SDKs each development tool typically provides a library for integrating agreement servers.
 Generated client code for various platforms is available in the [client](./client/) directory.

 ## Reference Implementation